AlibabaCloudDocs/ga/intl.en-US/Pricing/Subscription.md

     **Note:** You can specify ECS or SLB as the backend service type only when your account is included in the whitelist of GA.
 If you want to specify ECS or SLB as the backend service type, [submit a ticket](https://workorder-intl.console.aliyun.com/?spm=5176.11182188.console-base-top.dworkorder.18ae4882n3v6ZW#/ticket/createIndex).

     The unit price of the basic bandwidth plan varies based on bandwidth types.
-For more information about the pricing of basic bandwidth plans, visit the [buy page](https://common-buy-intl.aliyun.com/?commodityCode=ga_bwppreintl_public_intl#/buy).
+For more information about the pricing of basic bandwidth plans, visit the [buypage](https://common-buy-intl.aliyun.com/?commodityCode=ga_bwppreintl_public_intl#/buy).

 -   Cross-border bandwidth plan